magarena/magarena/release/README.txt

 - update format legalities as of April 8th rotation

+- Transformed cards use the converted mana cost of the hidden side

 - update Oracle changes

 - update Keyword Glossary

 - fixed the following bugs:
-    * Transformed cards use the converted mana cost of the hidden side
-    * correct transform-type symbols for transform cards in cardbuilder
+    * incorrect transform-type symbols for transform cards in cardbuilder
-    * display Loyalty for unimplemented Planeswalkers in cardbuilder
+    * loyalty for unimplemented Planeswalkers not displayed in cardbuilder
+    * permanent can tap itself twice to pay for '{T}, tap an untapped ...'
-    * Helm of Obedience should check cards enter the graveyard
+    * Helm of Obedience did not check that cards entered the graveyard (issue #745)
-    * prevent '{T}, tap an untapped ...' from allowing the source to tap 'twice' for cost
-    * remove TinySound from build (issue #653)

 - added the following cards:
 Aberrant Researcher, Aim High, Alms of the Vein, Always Watching,